CodeYourFuture/HTML-CSS-Module-Project/level-2/README.md

 - Add the new section in your `index.html`
 - Create a new page called `store.html` and re-create the design for the store page (the design is `level-2/store-desktop.png`)
 - For the store page styles, you can keep using the same `style.css` file and add your store page styles in there.
-You could also create a specific `store.css` file - just make sure you're not duplicating the CSS already defined in `style.css`!
+You could also create a specific `store.css` file, but make sure you don't repeat the CSS already in `style.css`!
 - Connect the 2 pages by:
   - making the homepage's "Get Karma today" button navigate to the store page.
   - making the header navigation "Store" link navigate to the store page, and the "Meet Karma" link navigate to the homepage.

-**Stretch goal**
+### Stretch goal

-- Custom radio buttons and checkbox: the 2 radio buttons and the checkbox in the store page design are tricky to style and will require you to do a little research.
+**Custom radio buttons and checkbox**

+The 2 radio buttons and the checkbox in the store page design are tricky to style and will require you to do a little research.
 Focus on the rest of the form and layout first, and leave these until the end as a stretch goal.

-### Submitting your work
+## Submitting your work
  - Remember to **commit and push your code often**
  - Once you're ready to submit your homework for review, do a final push and **create a Pull Request**.
 If you're unsure how to do this, [have a look here](https://syllabus.codeyourfuture.io/git/cheatsheet/#i-want-to-send-my-code-to-volunteers-pushing).
  **Note:** If you've added your level 2 code to the same branch, then it will just update your previous Pull Request and you won't need a new PR.